hdongatlu/Project_CNN_HainaDong_0429781/README.md

 ### Results
 After training for multiple epochs, the model achieved significant accuracy on the test set, demonstrating its ability to classify images effectively.
 The learning curves (accuracy and loss over epochs) indicate the model's convergence.
+The main findings of the code can be found at the post on Medium available [here](https://medium.com/p/9180d629deb0).

 ---